HopkinsIDD/flepiMoP/documentation/gitbook/gempyor/output-files.md

 # Model Output

-The model will output 2–6 different types of files depending on whether the configuration file contains optional sections (such [interventions](model-implementation/intervention-templates.md), [outcomes](model-implementation/outcomes-for-compartments.md), and outcomes interventions) and whether [model inference](https://github.com/HopkinsIDD/flepimop-documentation/blob/main/gitbook/gempyor/broken-reference/README.md) is conducted.&#x20;
+The model will output 2–6 different types of files depending on whether the configuration file contains optional sections (such [interventions](model-implementation/intervention-templates.md), [outcomes](model-implementation/outcomes-for-compartments.md), and outcomes interventions) and whether [model inference](https://github.com/HopkinsIDD/flepimop-documentation/blob/main/gitbook/gempyor/broken-reference/README.md) is conducted ;

 These files contain the values of the variables for both the infection and (if included) observational model at each point in time and for each subpopulation.
 A new file of the same type is produced for each independent simulation and each intervention scenario.
 Other files report the values of the initial conditions, seeding, and model parameters for each subpopulation and independent simulation (since parameters may be chosen to vary randomly between simulations).
 When [model inference](https://github.com/HopkinsIDD/flepimop-documentation/blob/main/gitbook/gempyor/broken-reference/README.md) is run, there are also file types reporting the model likelihood (relative to the provided data) and files for each iteration of the inference algorithm.